kwaledesign/Coding-Standards/css.md

 ## Selector Construct
 Selector construct must explicitly communicate the context and function of the entity being named.

+**Note:** _while this BEM [[2]](README.md#works-cited) like syntax is fairly complex, it explicitly communicates the function and context of the entity, as well as its relationship to both child and parent components while avoiding deeply nested selectors that tie content to container and make assumptions about markup.
+This of course would make our code less modular.
+Here, we sacrifice simple selectors in order to preserve our objected oriented principles.
+This is a solid trade off when you take into account [IDE Snippets](https://github.com/kwaledesign/SCSS-Snippets) and the fact that GZIP handles repetition very well._

 ### Naming Pattern

 This naming pattern is inspired by the BEM Methodology [[2]](README.md#works-cited) as well as several interpretations by other developers [[3]](README.md#works-cited), [[26]](README.md#works-cited).